citp/privacy-policy-historical/b/bu/buz/buzzen.com.md

 **Using Cookies**

-Cookies are pieces of information which are transfered to your computer hard drive for recording purposes.
+Cookies are pieces of information which are transferred to your computer hard drive for recording purposes.
 Most web browsers will accept cookies, however if you wish you can chose not to accept any cookies.
 This may cause some pages not to work to the fullest potential and decrease your overall experience of certain services.

 The use of cookies can overall enhance your experience, as we're able to create the services you like to suit you more.
-These cookies can also assist in understanding which advertisments are effective.
+These cookies can also assist in understanding which advertisements are effective.

 **The use of cookies can help determine:**